 - Gastritis – Gastritis occurs when the lining of the stomach becomes inflamed.
 H. pylori can irritate the stomach and cause gastritis.

-- Stomach Cancer – There are some types of stomach cancers that an H. pylori infection is associated with.
+- Stomach Cancer – Although very rare, there are some types of stomach cancers that an H. pylori infection is associated with.

-There are several tests for H. pylori.
+There are several tests and procedures used to diagnose H. pylori.
 The most common tests are:

-In an H. pylori breath test, patients drink a special solution containing tagged carbon molecules.
+In an H. pylori breath test, patients drink a special solution or take a pill containing tagged carbon molecules.
 These molecules release carbon when they come in contact with H. pylori in the stomach.
 This carbon can be detected when you exhale.

 Patients exhale into a bag and the doctor uses a device that detects the presence of carbon.
 Some acid-suppressing medications (PPIs), antibiotics, and bismuth subsalicylate (Pepto-Bismol) can affect the results and accuracy of this test.
 Your doctor will ask you to stop taking these medications one to two weeks before your breath test.